 - Adjust the screws that hold the drawer front to the drawer box (Diagram 2).
 These screw holes are oversized to allow vertical and horizontal adjustment.
 You do not need to remove the drawers to adjust the tracks.

-- A vertical-only adjustment can be made using the sliding tab under the drawer box (Diagram 3).
+- A vertical-only adjustment can be made using the sliding tab under the drawer box (scroll down to Diagram 3).
 The lever is very sensitive and makes very minute adjustments.

 DOORS with FINIAL HINGES

 Square the doors to the door opening using a Phillips screwdriver to adjust the hinges.
-Diagram 4 shows the four screws you can use to adjust finial hinges.
+Diagram 4 (scroll down) shows the four screws you can use to adjust finial hinges.

 DOORS with CONCEALED HINGES